Semliki River: People

 The two main ethnic groups in the region are the Amba people (Baamba, Bwamba) and the Bakonjo (Konjo).
 People in the Semliki Valley include Batuku, pastoral cattle keepers whose herds graze on grasslands along the river.
 Small populations of Batwa (pygmies), who have traditionally been forest hunter-gatherers, also live in the valley.

 Flora and fauna

-In Semuliki National Park, the forest resembles that of the Congo River basin.
+In Semliki National Park, the forest resembles that of the Congo River basin.
 Cynometra alexandri, a tropical tree species, dominates but is interspersed with other trees and swamp flora.
 Annual rainfall in this tropical forest averages 1500 mm.

 More than 400 bird species, including the forest ground-thrush, Sassi's olive greenbul, and nine species of hornbill frequent the park, as do over 490 species of butterflies.
 Among the mammals in the park are elephants, leopard, African golden cat, buffalo, hippopotami, duikers, and pygmy scaly-tailed flying squirrels.

 Along its course, the Semliki falls about 300 m through a series of rapids, and this isolates Lake Edward's fish species, many of them found no-where else, from those found downriver in Lake Albert (and consequently the Nile).